 Supportive care starts at the very first appointment.
-It is part of the attention we give to every patient who is treated for cancer at MSK, no matter what their stage of disease or diagnosis they have.
+It is part of the attention we give to every person who is treated for cancer at MSK, no matter what kind of disease or diagnosis they have.
 It continues through all phases of care, as well as after treatment is completed.
 Research has shown that people with cancer have better outcomes when supportive care is part of treatment.